Building the AI-First Bank: A Strategic Guide

 2022–Present: AI as Operating Infrastructure

-The emergence of large language models changed what banks can automate.
-Earlier AI handled narrow tasks like fraud scoring or chatbot responses.
-Today’s systems combine language models with enterprise data to support complex decision-making and multi-step workflows.
+Large language models expanded what banks can automate.
+Earlier AI focused on narrow tasks like fraud scoring or chatbots.
+Today’s systems combine models with enterprise data to support complex decisions and multi-step workflows—setting the stage for agent-driven operating models.

 This architectural evolution sets the foundation for the next operating model in banking — AI agents.